-During his wedding celebration guests are offered a valuable prize if they answer a riddle (Judges 14:10 - 14).
+During his wedding celebration Samson offers his guests a valuable prize if they answer a riddle (Judges 14:10 - 14).
 Stumped, the guests resort to having his new wife ply the answer from him (verses 15 - 17).
 Samson, enraged after discovering he had been tricked into divulging the riddle's answer, kills thirty Philistines in order to provide the promised prize (verses 18 - 19).

 The people of Gaza discover that Samson is in the city utilizing the services of a prostitute (Judges 16:1).
 They quickly decide to secretly surround him and wait until morning in order to take his life (verse 2).
 He decides, however, to leave the city at midnight with a spectacular show of strength.
 While exiting Gaza he tears loose the city's gate, along with its posts and bar, and deposits them at the top of a hill outside the city (verse 3)!

-The last act of this Judge of Israel's service is to call upon God to strengthen him, one last time, so that the Philistines may be judged for what they have done to him.
+Samson's last act is to call upon God to strengthen him, one last time, so that the Philistines may be judged for what they have done to him.
 Standing with outstretched arms against the main supporting pillars of a pagan temple dedicated to Dagon, he pushes with all his might and causes the entire building to collapse!
-Not only does he kill himself, but also at least 3,000 Philistines AND their leaders who lose their lives in this climatic final miracle (Judges 16:26 - 30).
+Not only does he kill himself, but also at least 3,000 Philistines AND their leaders (Judges 16:26 - 30).